defder-su/SaveSites/README.md

 Indicate date when existing site was downloaded, maybe resave it (preserving old) if it was a long time ago.

 Save from the Wayback Machine with parameters (e.g., only specified URL).

+Save site maps from Web (using wget `--spider` flag), seeing something like [this](https://jcode.me/find-missing-content-with-wget-spider/).

 ---